Huegoxaga/notes/networking/README.md

 - Each layer work independently, they are:
   1. Physical - present data as bit, all hardwares likes cables and wires are in the physical layer.
      - This is where the actual data transmission happens
+     - Defines the physical and electrical specifications (as appropriate) for the transmission media
+       - Media type, connector type, signaling type
+       - Includes pin layouts, voltages, cable specifications, etc.
+     - Functions and services of the physical layer:
+       - Establishes/terminates a connection to the medium
+       - Participates in resolving contention/flow control
+       - Modulates the digital data (bits) into signals suitable for the transmission channe
   2. Data Link - present data as `Frame` with MAC address in the data link header.
-It will also handle error checking.
+It will also handle error checking
+     - Split into two sub-layers:
+       - Logical Link Control (LLC)
+         - Recognizes start/end of frames in the bitstream
+         - Delimits frames when transmitting
+         - Handles the Frame Check Sequence (FCS)
+         - Inserts the source/destination MAC addresses into frames
+       - Media Access Control (MAC)
+         - Manages control of access to the physical transmission medium
+         - E.g. CSMA/CD for IEEE 802.3 Ethernet
   3. Network — present data as `Packet` and add IP address in the packet header.
 It naviagtes and find the best path for data transmition if the destination address is not in the local subnet.
-     - Each packet in the conversation will have the same source and destination addresses, however they may not take the same path.
+     - Each packet in the conversation will have the same source and destination addresses, however they may not take the same path
+     - Translates logical addresses into physical (MAC) addresses
+     - Provides Quality-of-Service (QoS) markers to indicate traffic priority
   4. Transport - present data as encapsulated `Segement` with header.
-It decide which data transmition protocol to use and add a port number and a random source port number to the IP address.
+It is responsible for end-to-end data transfer and connection establishment.
+It decides which data transmition protocol to use and add a port number and a random source port number to the IP address.
-  5. Session - create and maintain session.
+  5. Session - Controls the establishing, managing, and ending of a session between two hosts
+     - Provides full-duplex and half-duplex dialogue
+     - Enhances a reliable transfer service
+     - Provides checkpoints and synchronization for error recovery
-  6. Presentation - the layer generify data, it is where files are generated from session data, it deals with data encryption and convserion.
+  6. Presentation - the layer generify data, it is where files are generated from session data.
+It formats and codes data to present a standard interface to the application layer
+     - Examples of Presentation Layer functions:
+       - MIME encoding/decoding of content (e.g. base64, 7bit)
+       - Data compression/decompression (e.g. gzip, deflate)
+       - Data encryption/decryption (e.g. RSA, AES)
+       - Character set conversion (e.g. ASCII, UTF-8, UTF-16, ISO 8859-1
   7. Application - the point of contact for network aware application
 - Mnemonic: `Please Do Not Throw Sausage Pizza Away`
 - 2, 3, 4 layers all have its own header
   - when data goes to lower layer one extra header will be added
   - when data goes to higher layer related header will be processed and removed
-  - as a result, a frame will have three headers. a segement will have one header
+  - a segement will have one transport layer header followed by the application layer data
+  - a packet will have a internet layer header followed by a transport layer header, then the application layer data
+  - a frame will have link layer header, internet layer header and transpoer layer header, the application data followed by link layer trailer
+  - The application layer data is the core

 ### TCP/IP model

+- Also known as IP stack
 - Developed by the Department of Defense.
 - A simplified version of OSI and now become the industry standart
-  1. Network Interface - equivelent to OSI model 1 and 2.
+  1. Network Interface or Link - equivelent to OSI model 1 and 2
-  2. Internet - equivelent to OSI model 3.
+  2. Internet - equivelent to OSI model 3
-  3. Transport - equivelent to OSI model 4.
+  3. Transport - equivelent to OSI model 4, 5
-  4. Application - equivelent to OSI model 5,6,7.
+  4. Application - equivelent to OSI model 6, 7
      - This layer is handled by the operating system and will not be discussed by network engineer.
 - Mnemonic: TCP/IP comes in `A TIN`.